KordingLab/KordingLab.github.io/_posts/2016-08-18-quadcorn-tunnel.md

 Tunneling allows you to map a local port on the host machine (Quadcorn) to a port on your own machine (laptop).
 Using tunneling, we are able to run iPython Notebook on Quadcorn and access it from our laptop.

 Before moving forward, choose a specific iPython Notebook port for yourself so that there is no interference with other users.
-Choose the port number using the following command and using your own full name:
+Choose the port number using the following command in `ipython` using your own full name:

 ```
 In [1]: sum([ord(c) for c in 'Konrad Paul Kording'])